Journal similar games & best alternatives

 Game with the same Sensation vibe

-1"Pixel art and music provide modest sensory enjoyment but no intense sensory stimulation."
+1"Pleasant art and music provide moderate sensory enjoyment but no intense stimulation."

 "Art and music provide gentle sensory stimulation; no intense or thrilling sensory input."